 - Fresh Lemon - There are very few ingredients in this syrup, so squeeze fresh citrus here.
 You’ll need less than half of a lemon for this recipe.
 You can swap it out for lime juice if you don't have any lemons on hand.

-- Blue Food Coloring - I used the little blue dropper bottle in my pantry, but choose your favorite brand.
-Amounts in the recipe are based on liquid food coloring, so use your best judgment if you’re using gel coloring.
+- Blue Food Coloring - I used the little blue dropper bottle from McCormick when testing this recipe, but choose your favorite brand.
+Food coloring amounts in the recipe are based on liquid food coloring, so use your best judgment if you’re using gel coloring.
+For natural blue food coloring, you can use Blue Spirulina Powder.
+(I buy it on Amazon.)

 Peel the oranges, careful to get only the outer peel and not the bitter white pith below.